-- Support for local enterprise in a broad range of sectors is provided; - Public bodies and agencies in the city explore the potential for Public Private Partnerships in developing initiatives to respond to social need while providing opportunities for small indigenous businesses; - Local employment and social clauses are introduced in all Public Private Partnerships; - Action is taken to protect and support the traditional structural characteristics of the Traveller economy and Travellers' participation in specific activities including market trading, recycling and the horse trade.
+- Support for local enterprise in a broad range of sectors is provided. - Public bodies and agencies in the city explore the potential for Public Social Partnerships in developing initiatives to respond to social need while providing opportunities for small indigenous businesses. - Local employment and social clauses are introduced in all Public Partnerships. - Recognition of and support for the establishment of small local enterprises is prioritised recognising the cultural contribution as well as the economic contribution they make to the characteristics of the city and area. - Local markets and farmers markets are encouraged, developed, and supported around the city and spaces allocated specifically for market trading in local areas and areas planned for development such as Ardán. - Under-utilised and derelict buildings in the city centre are used to enable local enterprise activities.
+These should be affordable and accessible for community use including physical spaces, hubs and mini hubs, workshop spaces, and spaces for social activities. - The campaign for insurance reform be supported. - Action is taken to protect and support the traditional structural characteristics of the Traveller economy and Travellers' participation in specific activities including market trading, recycling, and the horse trade.